-3.4 The Core Competence approach
+4.3.4 The Core Competence approach

-Core competencies are valuable, rare, inimitable, nonsubstitutable resources of an organization that give them a competitive edge in the market.
+Core competencies are valuable, rare, inimitable, and no substitutable resources of an organization that give them a competitive edge in the market.
 The embedded skills, processes, shadow organizational systems, and culture of an organization that give rise to the next generation of competitive products are examples of core competencies.
-A rival might acquire some of the elements that comprise the core competence, but it will find it more difficult to duplicate the more or less comprehensive pattern of internal coordination and learning.
+A rival might acquire some of the elements that comprise the core competence, but it will find it more difficult to duplicate the comprehensive pattern of internal coordination and learning.

 At least three tests can be applied to identify core competencies in a large Hospitality and Tourism organization.
 First, a core competence provides potential access to a wide variety of markets.
 Second, a core competence should make a significant contribution to the perceived customer benefits.
 Third, a core competence should be difficult for competitors to imitate.
-In the past, corporations could simply points its business units at particular product markets and become world leaders.
+In the past, corporations could simply point their business units at product markets and become world leaders.
 However, with market boundaries changing ever more quickly, targets are temporary and elusive.
-In today's dynamic world, the critical task for management is creating product and services that customers need but have not been imagined or experienced yet.
+In today's dynamic world, the critical task for management is creating products and services that customers need but have not imagined or experienced yet.
 This is deceptively a difficult task.
-Ultimately, it requires radical change in the management of major companies.
-In particular, it requires top management to oversee the management of core competencies.
+Ultimately, it requires a radical change in the management of major companies.
+It requires top management to oversee the management of core competencies.